FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-06-10-creating-a-business-logic-in-asp-net-mvc.md

 aliases: ['/blog/articles/2014/06/10/creating-a-business-logic-in-asp-net-mvc/']
 ---

-In this bogpost I want to show you one possible way creating a business logic in ASP.NET MVC.
+In this blog post I want to show you one possible way creating a business logic in ASP.NET MVC.

-Okay, referring to my last <a href="http://offering.solutions/blog/articles/2014/06/01/structurize-your-project-with-areas-and-services-in-asp-net-mvc/" target="_blank">blogpost </a>I want to take you one step further and extend the older post a little bit.
+Okay, referring to my last <a href="http://offering.solutions/blog/articles/2014/06/01/structurize-your-project-with-areas-and-services-in-asp-net-mvc/" target="_blank">blog post</a>I want to take you one step further and extend the older post a little bit.
 In the last post we saw how to build up areas and to get them clean, with separated concerns and nice looking, testable etc.

 But this is worth nothing if the rest you have is not well separated and you have a big mess there.
 That’s why I want to give you the second part (which is a bit shorter) to present you one way to create a business-tier.

 Well, the problem we face is that we have to access our data.
 We have to have any way of communication between our UI and the database.
-The first blogpost was touching the UI (remember?
+The first blog post was touching the UI (remember?
 Areas and their friends…).
 The third one will touch the repositories (generic) and the UnitOfWork-Stuff and so on.
-Why don’t we just access the data from the Controllerservice (through the UnitOfWork) and were done?
+Why don’t we access the data from the Controllerservice (through the UnitOfWork) and were done?

 The answer is: Yeah we could.
 But sometimes some database queries are a little bit more complex.
 You have to have this object A with B in it to get C, the user has to be there first and so on.
-If you would write this now in the Controller service (mentioned in the <a href="http://offering.solutions/blog/articles/2014/04/06/code-first-with-entity-framework-nm-relationship-with-additional-information/" target="_blank">blogpost </a>before) this would work, but would generate a lot of code and in the best case you would end up with a lot of functions, which are named after what they are doing but still getting the class very big and difficult to handle.
+If you would write this now in the Controller service (mentioned in the <a href="http://offering.solutions/blog/articles/2014/04/06/code-first-with-entity-framework-nm-relationship-with-additional-information/" target="_blank">blog post</a>before) this would work, but would generate a lot of code and in the best case you would end up with a lot of functions, which are named after what they are doing but still getting the class very big and difficult to handle.
 Also testing would be difficult.
 You would have a lot of private functions to test.
 If you have only one class this should be a step to think about what you are doing!
 If you are writing a private function so “mighty” that it should be tested in 95% you are hurting the single-responsibility-principle and the separation of concerns, too.
 So what you are writing should be an own class, with its own tests and its own public and private functions.
 With a class name which describes, what its doing and functions which describe exactly, what they do.

 Another reason is: Sometimes (as mentioned in <a title="Code-First with EF and N:M Relationship with more information in your relation-table" href="http://offering.solutions/blog/articles/2014/04/06/code-first-with-entity-framework-nm-relationship-with-additional-information/" target="_blank">this </a>post) you have a third entity (EntityC) to connect two other entities in your application (let’s call the EntityA and EntityB).
 This is an N:M-Relationship.
 And you should access these entities only through the EntityC one, including those you want to have (EntityA, EntityB or both).
 These queries could, even with the Entity-Framework, be very cryptic and you better have a class which does the queries for you.
 This is not like a general rule.
 This only makes sense, when you have these entities.
 But to stay clean and testable, you can have every query wrapped in a service…why not? 😉

-Further you probably want to give your controller-service functions which have a sorting logic or anything like that, etc. he can just call them and he does not care about the implementation.
+Further you probably want to give your controller-service functions which have a sorting logic or anything like that, etc. he can call them and he does not care about the implementation.

 So these are only three reasons why you should work with services behind your controller service.